 Regardless of one’s circumstances, the economic impact of the COVID-19 pandemic is enormous.
 States are taking different approaches to commercial property evictions with some more hardline than others.
 Some actions that states have taken include:

-- No actions: Staying executions of evictions during the shelter in place order.
+- No actions: Staying executions of eviction during the shelter in place order.

 - No court dates: Courts are only hearing priority one cases or those that they can address remotely, which will mean a backlog even when they reopen.